Iijil1/MITMWFAR/README.md

 It is fairly simple to check if such a language given accept set is forward-closed under TM transitions.
 Since we know the weight of the edges you follow when going left/right by one symbol we can keep track of the difference while doing the usual checks for MITM-DFAs.

 Unless regular MITM-DFA would have solved the TM we'll also need to make use of the weights.
 To do so we consider special sets of states in the WA: States were the weight is always nonnegative or nonpositive.
 Note that in a WA with only positive weights all states will always have a nonnegative weight.
 States that cannot be reached after passing through a weighted transition will also be nonpositive.
 These special sets allow us to rule out some combinations of WA states and weight sums when checking if an accept set is forward-closed: If both left and right WA are in a nonpositive state then the weight sum can never be positive.
-So even if such a combination arises from the typical MITM-DFA check we can disregard it since these residues can never be the result of an actual tm configuration.
+So even if such a combination arises from the typical MITM-DFA check we can disregard it since these residues can never be the result of an actual TM configuration.

-If the accept set is forward-closed, accepts the starting configuration and doesn't accept any head-configurations that halt, then we know that the tm can never halt.
+If the accept set is forward-closed, accepts the starting configuration and doesn't accept any head-configurations that halt, then we know that the TM can never halt.

 There is another explanation of this [on discord](https://discord.com/channels/960643023006490684/960655108578881597/1085884481241616444).
 Though with slight differences, like using the difference of weights between the WA instead of the sum.

 # Certificates

-The certificates this decider uses should be usable to prove that the tm specified in the certificate doesn't halt with minimal additional computation required.
+The certificates this decider uses should be usable to prove that the TM specified in the certificate doesn't halt with minimal additional computation required.
 They are given in text format over multiple lines.
 Certificates for many machines can be appended into the same file.

 ## Full Certificate